iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Introduction to Artificial Neural Network.md

 **Remarks**

 Using these rules to compute numerical operations inside of a computer by representing it as a type in programming language, it can enable automatic differentiation without the autodiff algorithm.
-It's less efficient because we can only take derivatie wrt to a single variable each time (or equivalently, taking directional derivative, which we will demonstrate in the comming parts) and we have to repeat computations for all parameters when we want gradient wrt to all parameters.
+It's less efficient because we can only take derivatie wrt to a single variable each time (or equivalently, taking directional derivative, which we will demonstrate in the coming parts) and we have to repeat computations for all parameters when we want gradient wrt to all parameters.
 But hey, coordinate descent everyone?

 #### **Examples | Directional Derivative via Differentiable Dual**